facebookresearch/vfusion3d/README.md

 ### Pretrained Models

 - Model weights are available on [Google Drive](https://drive.google.com/file/d/1b-KKSh9VquJdzmXzZBE4nKbXnbeua42X/view?usp=sharing) and [Hugging Face](https://huggingface.co/facebook/vfusion3d/blob/main/model.safetensors).
-We recommend using Google Drive.
-Please download it and put it inside ./checkpoints/
+Please download it and put it inside ./checkpoints/ if you're running it from GitHub.
+Alternatively, you can easily follow the instructions on the Hugging Face model card here 🤗: https://huggingface.co/facebook/vfusion3d.

 ### Prepare Images
 - We put some sample inputs under `assets/40_prompt_images`, which is the 40 MVDream prompt generated images used in the paper.
 Results of them are also provided under `results/40_prompt_images_provided`.